go-kratos/go-kratos.dev/src/content/docs/blades/get-started/runstream.md

 title: "Building Streaming Agents"
 ---
 # Streaming Calls
-Streaming is an API communication mode that returns data as it is generated.
-Unlike the traditional approach of "waiting for the complete response before returning," streaming interfaces send data in chunks to the client in real-time while the server is generating the content, allowing the client to process and display it immediately.
+Streaming calls (Streaming) are an API communication mode that returns data as it is being generated.
+Unlike the traditional approach of "waiting for the complete response before returning," streaming interfaces send data in chunks to the client in real-time as the server generates the content, allowing the client to process and display it immediately.

-    Features: Low perceived latency, memory-friendly, real-time feedback.
+    Features: Low latency perception, memory-friendly, real-time feedback.
     Applicable to: Chatbots, code completion, real-time translation, pre-processing for speech synthesis, and other scenarios with high requirements for "immediacy."

 ## Code Example